-Materials obtained from other Evergreen Indiana libraries, Statewide Remote Circulation Service or through Interlibrary Loan will still be subject to overdue charges set by the lending library.
+Materials that are obtained from other Evergreen Indiana libraries, Statewide Remote Circulation Service or through Interlibrary Loan are still be subject to overdue charges set by the lending library.

 Materials that are 28 days overdue from the original due date are automatically marked lost, and the library patron will be billed for the replacement cost and processing fee of $10 per lost item.
 The borrower’s account will then be referred to the Unique Management Services collection agency and blocked.
 A nonrefundable collection fee of $10 will be charged to the person’s library account.

 Overdue materials returned before six months from the original due date will have fines forgiven with the exception of the $10 collection fee.
 Materials will not be accepted back after the six-month period.